jdkingsbury/Ratings-And-Projections/README.md

 - Docker
 - Docker Compose

-The application uses Docker to run the application.
+The Application uses Docker to run the Application.

 ### Steps